amitapl/amitapple.snowsite/Snow/_posts/2014-03-18-access-specific-instance.md

 ### Get instance IDs for a web site - sample code ###

-First thing to do is install the Azure Websites Management Library from [nuget](http://www.nuget.org/packages/Microsoft.WindowsAzure.Management.WebSites/ "nuget"), this is the SDK for managing your Azure Web Site from code.
+First thing to do is install the Azure Web Apps Management Library from [nuget](http://www.nuget.org/packages/Microsoft.WindowsAzure.Management.WebSites/ "nuget"), this is the SDK for managing your Azure Web Site from code.

 Now all you need is this code: